 Whether they’re better or not is another statement.
 I can’t tell you whether you should prefer instant coffee over pods.
 I will say looking at things like cost, sustainability and the final cup of coffee in your hands gives an obvious winner.
 But at the end of the day, it’s up to you and what you enjoy.

 I think you already know what we’re going to say don’t you.
 There are 3 principles that you must follow in order to get the best possible cup of coffee in your hands.
 First, you roast fresh.
 Well not you personally.
 I don’t know, maybe you personally.
 But in most cases let’s leave this down to the expert roasters, of which there are thousands.
 We roast our coffee every Monday and dispatch to subscribers immediately so their beans are always fresh roasted when they land on their doorstep.

 Secondly, you grind fresh.
 Have you ever seen a specialty coffee shop using preground coffee?
 No?
 Me neither.
 That’s because to get the best cup of coffee in your hands the beans have to be freshly ground.
 As soon as you grind a coffee bean it begins to oxidise and only has a shelf life of a couple of weeks.
 Grinding your beans at home keeps them fresher for longer, locking in that delicious flavour.
-If you haven’t already, check out our amazing offer on a 1kg bag of whole bean coffee and a bean grinder.
-The best kit doesn’t have to cost the earth.

 Finally, you brew fresh.
 This is different depending on who you are and what you like.
 Do you like the flavours you experience from espresso-based coffee drinks?
 Or are you looking for something cleaner?
 Either way, your coffee should be brewed fresh using the kit that makes you happy.